mariochampion/roboflow/docs/HELPMORE.md

 ### BASETAG DETAILS
 -----------------------------------------
-<p>you can create an many different classifier themes, which are called BASETAGs,
-from the guided or advanced usage. in guided use, you choose to use an existing or create a new basetag. in advanced use, whatever BASETAG name you enter will be created if it doesnt exist.
-NOTE: if you typo an existing BASETAG, you cannot classify or retrain because you wont have any images under this 'new' BASETAG.</p>
+you can create an many different classifier themes, which are called BASETAGs, from the guided or advanced usage. in guided use, you choose to use an existing or create a new basetag. in advanced use, whatever BASETAG name you enter will be created if it doesnt exist.
+NOTE: if you typo an existing BASETAG, you cannot classify or retrain because you wont have any images under this 'new' BASETAG.

-<p>also, in advanced use, a new BASETAG & SEARCHTAG will create new label dirs in
-training data directory, but in guided mode, it would not. this is because a new BASETAG from the command line needs at least one label dir, so it is created. if you dont want to sort training data into them, there is no danger in removing the unwanted trainingdata/labeled-dirs BEFORE the first retraining. after that, you will mess things up if you remove them. </p>
+also, in advanced use, a new BASETAG & SEARCHTAG will create new label dirs in training data directory, but in guided mode, it would not. this is because a new BASETAG from the command line needs at least one label dir, so it is created. if you dont want to sort training data into them, there is no danger in removing the unwanted trainingdata/labeled-dirs BEFORE the first retraining. after that, you will mess things up if you remove them.

 ### PREVENTING DUPES when REUSING CLASSIFICATION MODELS